esper-io/esper-cli/README.md

 ```

 #### 9. remove
 Remove devices from a group, active group is used to add devices if `--group` or `-g` option is not given explicitly.
+A maximum of 1000 devices can be removed at a time.
 Here, if `--group` or `-g` is given, devices will be removed from the first group from the response list with the given name.
 If `--groupid` or `-id` is also given, then devices will be removed from the corresponding group.
 ```sh
 $ espercli group remove [OPTIONS]